azeezs2012/sales-force/docs/CreateModelWithCRUD.md

 ### 6. Create the Vue Component
 - Create a new Vue component in the `resources/js/pages/tenant/lists` directory.
 - Set up the template to display and manage the model's data, including a dropdown for selecting a parent if applicable, and display child items in a tree view structure.
-- Implement methods to handle data fetching, creation, updating, and deletion, including calculating indentation for tree view.
+- Implement methods to handle data fetching, creation, updating, and deletion, including calculating indentation for tree view, and manage approval status.
 - Use toast notifications for success and error messages.

 ### 7. Add Sidebar Menu Item